coteditor/CotEditor/CONTRIBUTING.md

 ### General Code Improvements

 Bug fixes and improvements are welcome.
-If you want to add a new feature or make a major change, it's better to ask the team first whether your idea will be accepted.
+If you want to add a new feature or make a major change, ask the team first whether your idea will be accepted.

-By adding code, please follow our coding style guide below.
+When contributing code, please adhere to our coding style guide below for consistency and maintainability.

 ### Localizations